murex/EventStormingJournal/the-1-hour-event-storming-book/README.md

 In more details here is what to do to generate the book on your local machine:

-1. download and install RStudio https://www.rstudio.com/products/rstudio/download/#download
-2. Install R with chocolatey (https://community.chocolatey.org/packages/R.Project) `choco install r.project` from powershell (I used admin rights, but I don't know if that is required)
+1. Install R with chocolatey (https://community.chocolatey.org/packages/R.Project) `choco install r.project` from powershell (I used admin rights, but I don't know if that is required)
+2. Add `C:\Program Files\R\<version>\bin` to the path
+3. Make `C:\Program Files\R\<version>\library` writable
+4. download and install RStudio https://www.rstudio.com/products/rstudio/download/#download
-3. Install GCC with chocolatey (MinGW, https://community.chocolatey.org/packages/mingw) `choco install mingw` from powershell
+5. Install GCC with chocolatey (MinGW, https://community.chocolatey.org/packages/mingw) `choco install mingw` from powershell
-4. Open RStudio
+6. Open RStudio
+7. Make sure RStudio uses the right version of R (Tools > Global Options)
-5. Install Bookdown and the [TinyTex](https://yihui.org/tinytex/) Latex distribution.
+8. Install Bookdown and the [TinyTex](https://yihui.org/tinytex/) Latex distribution.
 Type the following in the R terminal:
 ```R
 install.packages("bookdown")
 install.packages('tinytex')
 tinytex::install_tinytex()
 ```
-6. Double click or open `the-1-hour-event-storming-book.Rproj` from RStudio
+9. Double click or open `the-1-hour-event-storming-book.Rproj` from RStudio
-7. open `index.rmd`
+10. open `index.rmd`
-8. open the `build` tab
+11. open the `build` tab
-9. click "Build Book"
+12. click "Build Book" or "Build Website"

-The book should be generated in the `_book` sub dir in 3 formats: epub, pdf, and live html
+The book should be generated in the `_book` sub dir in 4 formats: epub, pdf, live html, and docx.

 ### Generate the book from command line

 Looks like the easiest way is to use Docker.

-#### With Docker:
+#### With Docker (or Podman):

+Does not generate pdf version.

+For some reason, this build does not work if RStudio is open.

 1. Install [Docker](https://docs.docker.com/get-docker/) on your machine
 2. Run `./_build_with_docker.sh`

-#### With Podman on Windows
+##### With Podman on Windows

 We can use podman on windows to workaround docker's cumbersome licensing scheme.
 Install podman as follow, and just replace `docker` with `podman`.
 I found this especially useful to troubleshoot pandoc commands, since the output is more verbose on linux than windows.